nancynaluz/women-tech-makers-diversity-talk/women-tech-makers.md

 ^ I am not saying that I have all the answers.
 In fact, I'd love to hear more.
 The only thing I can say is that this is my experience.
 Prior to coming into this two years ago, I knew nothing about tech, didn't know about startups, thought it was all men, thought programming was an isolated experience.
 Little did I know, the community wants to change.

 ^ Sure, it's only been two years, but I'm still here.
+I stayed because I surrounded myself with a community I love and people I love to work with.
 And that's p cool.